Russia says medicine production stable as drugmakers pull out -RIA - NewsBreak

 Russia says medicine production stable as drugmakers pull out -RIA

-Britain’s GlaxoSmithKline on Thursday joined a growing list of drugmakers, including Merck and Co, Pfizer Inc, Eli Lilly, Novartis and Abbvie Inc, which are pausing investments or scaling back their business in Russia over events in Ukraine.
+Britain's GlaxoSmithKline (GSK.L) on Thursday joined a growing list of drugmakers, including Merck and Co (MRK.N), Pfizer Inc (PFE.N), Eli Lilly (LLY.N), Novartis (NOVN.S) and Abbvie Inc (ABBV.N), which are pausing investments or scaling back their business in Russia over events in Ukraine. read more

 Comments / 0